IDAES/idaes-pse/docs/user_guide/components/property_package/general/pure/Perrys.rst

     Currently, only the most common correlation form from Perry's Handbook is implemented.
 Some components use different forms which are not yet supported.

 .. note::
-    When Perry's methods are used, a equation form for liquid molar density must be specified as an additional coefficient 'eqn_type.'
+    When Perry's methods are used, an equation form for liquid molar density must be specified as an additional coefficient 'eqn_type.'
 At present, this parameter may be either '1' or '2' to select an equation form.
 The second correlation form for liquid molar density is most often used for water or o-terphenyl (values exist in Perry's Handbook).
 For components missing from Perry's datatables, experimental data may be fit to either equation form as long as `dens_mol_comp_liq_coeff_eqn_type` is specified in the property config dictionary.